Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Experimental Results

 \subsection{Synthetic Benchmarks}

-We focus on implementing the same benchmarks as \cite{kandasamy2019multi}.
-We compare against a simple single-query, single-fidelity UCB \citep{srinivas2009gaussian}, against single-query MF-GP-UCB \citep{kandasamy2019multi}, and against a single-fidelity PLAyBOOK \citep{alvi2019localpen}.
+We focus on implementing the same benchmarks as \cite{kandasamy2019multi} (some of which are taken from \cite{xiong2013sequential}).
+More details about how each fidelity is created can be found in Section \ref{sec: benchmark_details}.
+We compare against a simple single-query, single-fidelity UCB \citep{srinivas2009gaussian}, against single-query multi-fidelity Gaussian Processes Upper Confidence Bound (MF-GP-UCB) \citep{kandasamy2019multi}.
+We also compare against a single-fidelity PLAyBOOK \citep{alvi2019localpen}, which is simply the UCB acquisition function, in conjunction with the hard local penalizers introduced in Equation (\ref{eq: br_penaliser}), and with local estimation of the Lipschitz constant.
+Finally, we also include results for TuRBO \citep{eriksson2019scalable}, whose details are explained in Section \ref{sec: exp_high_dim}.
+For standard BO methods we use UCB as our acquisition function, for TuRBO methods we use Thompson Sampling, and we use MF-MES to represent information-based methods.
+A summary of all benchmarks and their properties can be found in Table \ref{tab: methods_summary}.

 In the interest of giving a fairer comparison, all single-query methods are turned into batch methods by selecting the first query using the acquisition function, and then filling the rest of the batch with random queries.
-The results can be see in Figure \ref{fig: mf_synthetic_results}, with the evaluation times for each fidelity shown in the title.
 We carry out the optimization until there is enough budget to get 200 high fidelity observations.
 For all experiments we set the batch size to 4, and assume that the batch space of the low and high fidelities is the same.
+The results can be see in Figure \ref{fig: mf_synthetic_results}, with the evaluation times for each fidelity shown in the title.

+The Currin2D benchmark, is a simple function with a unique optima.
+Methods that use independent GPs for modelling perform badly.
+The strongest performers are the multi-fidelity versions of TuRBO (in yellow).
+In particular, we see that the best three performers (multi-fidelity TuRBO, and UCB-V-LP (in green)) achieve better regret (on average) after 150 time-steps than the rest of the methods in 400 -- they seem to leverage the lower fidelity to explore the space quickly and obtain and they begin to exploit the optimum quickly.

+For the BadCurrin2D benchmark, the lower fidelity is simply the negative of the target fidelity, giving the worst possible approximation.
+However, methods using multi-output GPs (in yellow, green, purple) quickly learn the inverse correlation structure and leverage it to achieve basically identical results to the original benchmark.
+Methods using independent GPs (in red) on the other hand, have poor initial performance, but seem to recover well enough and have similar performance as in the original benchmark for larger budgets.

+Hartmann3D is a smooth function with 4 local minima.
+TuRBO \textit{without} multi-fidelity (in black) seems to get stuck in one of these minima, however once we introduce the ability to quickly explore using cheap approximations, the performance of the method increases significantly (in yellow) since sub-optimal areas are discarded without centering the trust region in a local optima.
+We still observe larger uncertainties than for most methods, suggesting that getting stuck in local optima is still a possibility.
+On the other hand, simple upper confidence bound methods with multi-output GPs (in green) seem to perform better and provide better reliability due to the ability to explore, even after a local optima has been found.